Seafood Pasta (Italian Frutti di Mare Recipe)

 5. Bring a large pot of salted water to a boil.
 Cook the pasta according to the package instructions until al dente.
 Drain and reserve 1 cup pasta water.

-6. Add the cooked pasta to the pan with the seafood and toss to coat in the sauce.
+6. Add the pasta to the pan with the seafood and toss to coat in the sauce.
 Add a little bit of the reserved pasta water if needed.

 Transfer your seafood spaghetti to a serving platter, drizzle with some olive oil and sprinkle with the parsley.
 Eat hot and enjoy!

-How Long to Cook Seafood
+How Long Do I Cook The Seafood In This Recipe?

 • Shrimp 2-3 minutes